run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 The Run:ai version 2.11 supports Kubernetes versions 1.24 through 1.27 and OpenShift 4.10 to 4.12.

-Following is a support matrix for the last Run:ai releases:
+Following is a support matrix for the latest Run:ai releases:

 | Run:ai version | Supported Kubernetes versions | Supported OpenShift versions |
 |----------------|-------------------------------|--------|